The Mental Health Doctor: Your Phone Screen & Sitting Is Destroying Your Brain!

 Episode Recap

-In this episode, Dr. Aditi Nerurkar addresses why stress has become endemic in modern society and provides neuroscience-backed strategies for managing it effectively.
-The conversation begins by examining whether the world is genuinely becoming more stressed, exploring the signs of burnout and the dangerous phenomenon of toxic resilience where people normalize overwork and exhaustion as markers of success.
+In this episode, Dr. Aditi Nerurkar discusses the modern stress epidemic and provides practical science-backed solutions for managing it.
+She begins by examining whether the world is genuinely getting more stressed, exploring the signs of burnout and how work addiction feeds into this cycle.
+A key concept she introduces is toxic resilience, where people push through stress rather than addressing it properly.

 Notable Quotes

-Your phone screen and sitting position are literally destroying your brain's ability to manage stress
+Your phone screen and sitting is destroying your brain.

 Products Mentioned